majad00/EX5601-De-Bricker/README.md

 ### Web based recovery ( Router had openwrt stock OR OEM before bricked)
 > Connection to router using UART and LAN port

-Step 1: Download bundle from: "https://github.com/majad00/ex5601-openwrt-ubootmod-to-stock-layout/"releases/download/1.1/restore_bundle_ex5601.tar.gz" beofore you start
+Step 1: Download de-bricker and this bundle from: "https://github.com/majad00/ex5601-openwrt-ubootmod-to-stock-layout/"releases/download/1.1/restore_bundle_ex5601.tar.gz" beofore you start

-Step 2: Change local LAN ip can be any from 192.168.1.x ( Do not use 192.168.1.1)
+Step 2: Change local LAN ip to any from 192.168.1.x range ( Do not use 192.168.1.1)

 Step 3: Run
-Example on windows 10, assume com port COM3
+Example on windows 10 where com port = COM3

 ```powershell
 cd src